 Sept.
 30 from 6-6:45 PM ET

 You may realize that your school, district and/or state’s existing mental health policies don’t go far enough to address the current mental health challenges students are facing.
-This webinar, hosted by National PTA and sponsored by GoGuardian, addresses how PTA leaders can effectively advocate for both the mental health needs that exist now and those that will arise throughout this school year.
-It will cover methods of advocacy and ways to get support for recommended policies, as well as specific policies schools benefit from having and the need to be inclusive of all students in the policies that are created.
+This webinar, hosted by National PTA and sponsored by GoGuardian, addressed how PTA leaders can effectively advocate for both the mental health needs that exist now and those that will arise throughout this school year.
+It covered methods of advocacy and ways to get support for recommended policies, as well as specific policies schools benefit from having and the need to be inclusive of all students in the policies that are created.
 Expert Voice: Sam Brinton, Vice President of Advocacy and Government Affairs, and Keygan Miller, Advocacy Associate; The Trevor Project.
-Register here.
+Watch the recording here.